Engin-Boot/pong-stage-PranshuSachan003/Stage0/give-me-a-name.md

-# -give-this-module-a-name
+# Start-game

 ## Feature

-What part of the game does this module deliver?
+This module is responsible for initialization of game.

 ## Acceptance Criteria

 ### Scenario: -describe-a-scenario-of-this-module

-  Given -give-initial-values-and-conditions
+  Given -Players are ready to play the game and game works perfectly.

-  When -event-happens
+  When - players clicks on start the play option.

-  Then -module-does-this
+  Then -Player at left hand side can hit the ball and timer-start module also starts.

 ### -add-scenario-if-needed